serge-inmost/notepad-plus-plus-dracula-scala/README.md

 This UDL is an extension to the popular Dracula Notepad++ theme, for Scala.
 If you don't have Dracula installed, please follow the instructions on https://github.com/dracula/notepad-plus-plus

-Then, to install the UDL:
-Copy the file "userDefineLang.xml" to the following location:
+Then, to install the UDL: copy the file "userDefineLang.xml" to the following location:
+'''
 %APPDATA%\Notepad++\
+'''
 Restart your Notepad++ application.

 From that point on, loading a file whose name ends in ".scala" automatically